 This is a photo I took looking down at one of the 3 magnificent swimming pools in the building.

 The building operates as a heritage visitor attraction and events venue with around 30,000 visitors each year.
-But this is just the start of our restoration journey.
-Our vision is to fully restore the building, bringing public leisure facilties back into use, starting with the Turkish Baths.
+But this is just the start of the restoration journey.
+The Trust's vision is to fully restore the building, bringing public leisure facilties back into use, starting with the Turkish Baths.

-Our long-term aim is to have public swimming at Victoria Baths.
-Today we can just do this on one-off occasions.
+The long-term aim is to have public swimming at Victoria Baths.

 When it opened in 1906, Victoria Baths was described as "the most splendid municipal bathing institution in the country" and "a water palace of which every citizen of Manchester can be proud."
 Not only did the building provide spacious and extensive facilities for swimming, bathing and leisure, it was built of the highest quality materials with many period decorative features:- stained glass, terracotta, tiles and mosaic floors.